liip/LiipSearchBundle/README.md

 * query - [optional] Allows you to specify the last searched term with which the search input field will be populated

 Create a route for the search action.
+The easiest is to just use the provided routing.yml from your main project routing.yml

+    liip_search:
+        resource: "@LiipSearchBundle/Resources/config/routing.yml"

-You can either define your own action, or use the liip_google_search:search action as the controller for the route.
+It defaults to the route /search .
+If you want a different route, you can either use the liip_google_search:search action as the controller for that route or define your own controller action, do whatever you need to do and then use the services provided by this bundle.

 If you define you own action, you'll need to provide the query and page parameters when rendering the liip_google_search search action from the twig template.